Posts

 Image

 Refinements of the Mini-Hal Joystick.
 The basic mechanical design prototype was completed.
 But it's not done yet.
 Just received the PCBs and have to now consider the details of the wiring, assembly etc. I do have some idea about how to wire them, with electro-magnet wires, or 30+ gauge wires (that's why the 4-point star shape of the inner components.
 Now I also have to consider how to easily assemble and make this stuff... for you.... and me.
 There are already a lot of design details considered for you, and me, to make them at home, preferably with just a 3D printer and some hand tools, avoiding using CNC mills at all costs....
 For instance, one of the problems that I have to solve is how to make the latex "spring", easily.
-Take a look at the 2nd picture.
+Take a look at the first picture.
 That's the set of jigs to make the latex membrane "spring."
-The basic problem is that I have to 3D print 2x concentric rings (one OD=1/4", ID=2mm", and one OD=19.31mm, ID=10.34mm) and tie a pi...
+The basic problem is that I have to 3D print 2x concentric rings (one OD=1/4", ID=2mm", and one OD=19.31mm, ID=10.34mm) and tie a ...

 Mini-Hall Joystick New Mechanical Design/Prototype Complete